-Perhaps even get them to buy one of your products or services?
+Perhaps even get them to invest in one of your products or services?

 Best writing advice

-In other words, you’re some kind of business writer.
+In other words, you’re a copywriter or some kind of business writer.
 So what’s the best writing advice for someone like you?

-Well, before we can answer that, it’s worth going back to that beach, where we left our paperback-reading, deckchair-bound holidaymaker.
+Well, before we answer that, it’s worth returning to that beach, where we left our paperback-reading, deckchair-bound holidaymaker.

 Just look at them.
-This person is relaxed and has all the time in the world.
+This is someone who is relaxed and with all the time in the world.

 Amused and entertained

 When they sit down to read their book, they expect to be amused and entertained.